jet/equinox/DOCUMENTATION.md

 > _Replace a perpetual stream with a series of finite epoch-streams, allowing superseded ones to be archived or deleted_

-As covered in _Growth_, long streams bring associated costs.
+As covered above, long streams bring associated costs.
 A key one that hasnt been mentioned is that, because the unit of storage is a stream, there's no way to easily  distinguish historic events from current ones.
-This has various effects on processing costs such as (for Aggregate streams), tha tof loading and folding the state (and/or generating a snapshot).
+This has various effects on processing costs such as (for Aggregate streams), that of loading and folding the state (or generating a snapshot).

-Anologous to how data can be retired as described in _Database epochs_, it may be possible to manage the growth cycle of continuous streams by having readers and writers coordinate the state of given stream via the following elements:
+Anologous to how data can be retired as described in _Database epochs_, it may be possible to manage the growth cycle of continuous streams by having readers and writers coordinate the state of given stream co-operatively via the following elements:
 - a Series aggregate: references the current active _epoch id_ for the series
 - Epoch streams: independent streams sharing a root name, sufficed by the _epoch id_
 - having an agreed way of coordinating to ensure each independent writer will acknowledge that a given epoch is _closed_ (e.g. based on event count, elapsed time since the epoch started, total event payload bytes, etc.)

-Depending on whether there's state associated with a given stream, the system periodically transitions to a new epoch by one of:
+Depending on whether there's state associated with a given stream, the system periodically transitions to a new epoch by algorithms such as:
 - Topic-stream: write a `Closed` event; have all writers guarantee no such event precedes their write
 - Aggregate stream:
   1. write a `Closed` event to the outgoing epoch-stream, followed by (as a separate action with idempotent semantics)...